Painesville, Ohio: In popular culture

 The area in and around Painesville was used as the location for the filming of the 1964 feature film One Potato, Two Potato.
 The film, which was selected at that year's Cannes Film Festival, provides a glimpse of the era in the city's downtown, featuring its central park and surrounding architecture.
 The Lake County Courthouse and Painesville City Hall remain today.
-The Parmly Hotel, which is seen in the opening credits and occasionally throughout the film, has since been replaced by a shopping plaza and office complex.
+The historic Parmly Hotel, which is seen in the opening credits and occasionally throughout the film, has since been replaced by a shopping plaza and office complex.